 There are four methods for completing the required proctored event.
 The review and approval procedures for each method are as follows:

-1. Students who live within reasonable commute distance (50 miles) of a SWGTC campus:
+A. Students who live within reasonable commute distance (50 miles) of a Southwest Georgia Technical College (SWGTC) campus:

 Proctored event notices and communication